CamNorman/Regression/README.md

-Packages Used: One hot encoder, Simple IMputer
+Packages Used: One hot encoder, Simple Imputer